Q: What were the signs you missed before you lost a major customer?

 - Done quarterly QBRs.
 These would have highlighted any unknown feature gaps.
 Do these.
 Send out detailed quarterly reports to all customers at least at $20k+ ACV sharing all the metrics around usage, features used, value-added, ROI, etc. Everything you can measure.
 And you’ll get a bonus: they’ll send it around to promote themselves as heroes.
 And promote you internally.

-- Done monthly NPS surveys.
-This would have highlighted any hidden issues so we could have jumped on them earlier.
+- Done monthly (at least) NPS surveys.
+This could have highlighted any hidden issues so we could have jumped on them earlier.

 Instead, we just looked at our “Health Meter” which showed a high level of consistent usage.